joshua-coppola/Ski-Trail-Ratings/README.md

 All filename arguments should not contain the file extension.

+If `-i` is used with the same mountain name as specified with `-o`, it will enable a whitelist mode.
+Only trails that are at that resort based on the trail list created on the previous run of that mountain will be included in the map.
+This is useful when some trails were manually removed from an osm file and the osm file was updated at a later date.

 Example:
 ```
 python3 main.py -s -o deer_valley -d n -i park_city